 Commissioned ministers are lay persons normally with a college degree plus specialized training in a specific area of ministry not requiring ordination, such as Christian Education, Music Ministry, Administration, Outdoor Ministry, etc. Compensation should reflect experience, education and special training, and the Conference recommends that compensation meet the minimum guidelines, using a part time formula when the contract involves less than full time service.
-Full time service should include all the benefits recommended in this document.
+Full-time service should include all the benefits recommended in this document.

-Licensed Ministers
+Lay Ministers/Licensed Ministers

-Licensed Ministers are laypersons who have received special training to preach and lead worship in settings where an ordained pastor is not available or is inaccessible.
+Lay and Licensed Ministers are laypersons who have received special training to preach and lead worship in settings where an ordained pastor is not available or is inaccessible.
 Compensation should address fairly the minister's needs in relation to the amount of time and responsibilities required by the position.
 Compensation should reflect experience, education and special training, and the Conference recommends that compensation meet the minimum guidelines, using a part time formula when the contract involves less than full time service.
-Full time service should include all the benefits recommended in this document.
+Full-time service should include all the benefits recommended in this document.
+Please note that the Southwest Conference no longer issues the Licensed and Commissioned credentials.
+In keeping with the Manual on Ministry those have been replaced with the Lay Minister credential.